rybafish/rybafish.github.io/sqlconsole.md

 When the console is in auto refresh mode it has 'autorefresh' indicator: ![Autorefresh](https://www.rybafish.net/img/ind_08_refresh.png).

 <a name="abap" />
-## ABAP Copy
+## ASCII Copy
 ![ABAP Copy](https://www.rybafish.net/img/abapcopy.png)

-This is a toggle-button that enables ABAP-style results copy which might be useful to extract the results to be pasted in text form.
+This is a toggle-button that enables ASCII results copy which might be useful to extract the results to be pasted in text form.
 The output looks like this:

 ```
 ---------------------------------------------